Fractional-order Spiking Neural Network

-We propose a novel toolbox, \textbf{\texttt{fspikeDE}}, built upon the \texttt{PyTorch} framework.
-This toolbox enables the construction of SNNs through interfaces highly similar to those in \texttt{PyTorch}.
+We propose an open-source, out-of-the-box toolbox, named \textbf{\texttt{spikeDE}}, to support our \emph{f}-SNN framework, built on the \texttt{PyTorch} platform.
+The toolbox enables the construction of SNNs through interfaces closely aligned with \texttt{PyTorch}.
+It supports various neural network architectures like convolutional neural networks (CNN), Transformer, ResNet, and multilayer perceptron (MLP) \citep{vaswani2017attention,lecun1989handwritten,HeCVPR2016,zhou2022spikformer}.
+We believe it will serve the SNN community well, encouraging the advancement of a broader class of SNNs that capture richer temporal patterns.
 The directory structure of the toolbox is as follows:

-The \texttt{neuron} module provides three types of neurons: \texttt{LIFNeuron}, which represents the Leaky Integrate-and-Fire neuron model; \texttt{IFNeuron}, which corresponds to the Integrate-and-Fire neuron model; and \texttt{HardResetLIFNeuron}, a variant of the LIF neuron with a hard reset mechanism.
-These neuron types represent the commonly used models in SNNs.

-The \texttt{snn} module offers a high-level interface for quickly constructing SNNs with two key functionalities.
-First, it supports the direct conversion of ANNs into SNNs.
-Second, it encapsulates SNNs into network objects that support both forward propagation with spike generation and backward propagation using surrogate gradients.